Eines-Informatiques-Avancades/Project_2025/README.md

 - `binning`: performs data sampling of the results of the Van der Waals gas molecular dynamics simulation from a given text file outputted by `vdw_gas`.

-- `jackknife`: performs data resampling of the results of the Van der Waals gas molecular dynamics simulation from a given text file outputted by `binning`.

 The user might want to execute the different parts of the program sequentally.
 In order to ease and automatize this process, the `run.sh` shell script is included.
 This will log the program's execution and move the output files into a